melkamu372/StegHub-DevOps-Cloud-Engineering/Load-balancer-solution-with-nginx-and-SSL/Load-balancer-solution-with-nginx-and-SSL-TLS.md

 # Load Balancer Solution With Nginx and SSL/TLS

-**Load balancing** is an excellent way to scale out your application and increase its performance and redundancy.
+**Load balancing** : is an excellent way to scale out your application and increase its performance and redundancy.
 Nginx, a popular web server software, can be configured as a simple yet powerful load balancer to improve your server’s resource availability and efficiency.

-**SSL/TLS Termination** Generate an SSL certificate and private key for the domain name users will access.
+**SSL/TLS Termination** : Generate an SSL certificate and private key for the domain name users will access.
 You can use a free Let's Encrypt certificate or obtain one from a certificate authority.
 Configure Nginx to use the SSL certificate and key within the server block listening on port 443.Nginx will handle the SSL/TLS encryption and decryption for incoming connections.
 Traffic between Nginx and the backend servers will be unencrypted HTTP.

 **Task**

 This project consists of two parts:

-1. Configure Nginx as a Load Balancer
+1. _Configure Nginx as a Load Balancer_

-2. Register a new domain name and configure secured connection using SSL/TLS certificates
+2. _Register a new domain name and configure secured connection using SSL/TLS certificates_

 # Part 1 Configure Nginx as a load balancer